 The first explanation

 Was he just fibbing with his 6.5 to impress us, or just Prince-Charles out of touch with numbers like interest ?
-In the few episodes I’ve seen, the statements he makes are often backed with data and charts.
-So far, when he talks, he is usually on point with smart reasons or observations.

 The better explanation